AI Glossary

 Artificial General Intelligence (AGI)

-It is an AI that can perform any intellectual task that a human being can.
+AI that can perform any intellectual task that a human can do.

 Artificial Immune System